dlr-wf/crackmnist/README.md

 ## Objective
-The objective of this project is to create a diverse, large-scale, and standardized dataset designed for the training and evaluation of deep learning-based crack tip detection methods.
+The objective of this project is to create a diverse, large-scale, and standardized dataset designed for the training and evaluation of deep learning-based crack tip detection and stress intensity factor (SIF) prediction methods.
 In addition to supporting research and practical applications, the dataset aims to serve an educational purpose by providing a high-quality resource for students and researchers in the field of material science and mechanics.

 ### DIC data
 The dataset contains DIC data in the form of planar displacement fields ($u_x, u_y$) both measured in $mm$